 - Phone: 877-215-7449

 Cruise Park Galveston

-This lot won’t work for many passengers, however.
-It only offers parking for Saturday-to-Saturday or Sunday-to-Sunday 7-day cruises.
-If your cruise isn’t within this schedule, then you’ll have to find another lot.
+Note that this lot only serves Carnival ships at the moment.
+This lot won’t work if sailing another line.
+If your cruise isn’t with Carnival, then you’ll have to find another lot.
 There is also no shuttle to the port.

 - Distance/Shuttle: 3 blocks (no shuttle provided)